$\infty$-Operads as Analytic Monads: Analytic Monads and -Operads

 In this subsection we will prove the main result of the paper, that analytic monads are equivalent to \iopds{}.
 First, we need to recall the model of \iopds{} we will use for the comparison, namely the dendroidal Segal spaces of Cisinski and Moerdijk~\cite{CisinskiMoerdijkDendSeg}.

-\begin{defn} The \emph{dendroidal category} $\bbO$ is the full subcategory of $\AnMnd$ spanned by the image of $\bbOint$, i.e.~the free monads on the trees. \end{defn} \begin{remark} Since trees themselves are polynomials in $\Set$, and since the free monad on a set polynomial is again a set polynomial, the definition given here agrees with that of \cite{KockTree}, in turn just a polynomial reformulation of the original definition of \cite{MoerdijkWeiss}.
+\begin{defn} The \emph{dendroidal category} $\bbO$ is the full subcategory of $\AnMnd$ spanned by the image of $\bbOint$, i.e.~the free monads on the trees. \end{defn} \begin{remark} Since trees themselves are polynomials in $\Set$, and since the free monad on a set polynomial is again a set polynomial, the definition given here agrees with that of \cite{KockTree}, which in turn is just a polynomial reformulation of the original definition of \cite{MoerdijkWeiss}.
 Recall that $\bbO$ has as morphisms the monad maps between free monads on the trees, and that $\bbO$ has an active--inert factorization system (also called the generic--free factorization system~\cite{BergerMelliesWeber}): The inert maps are the tree inclusions, defined formally as the morphisms of polynomial functors between trees, forming the category $\bbOint$ studied so far.
 The active maps are given by node refinements, characterized also as the monad maps that preserve leaves and root.
+This includes the codegeneracy case where a unary node is ``refined'' into a nodeless tree.
 To specify an active map out of a corolla with set of leaves $L$ amounts to giving a tree with $L$ as set of leaves.
 The only active map out of the trivial tree $\eta$ is the identity.
 A general active map $T\to T'$ is specified by giving an active map out of each node corolla, and then gluing together the resulting trees along roots and leaves, according to the same recipe that gave $T$ as the colimit of its elementary trees. \end{remark}

 \begin{defn} A presheaf $F$ on $\bbO$ is called a \emph{Segal presheaf} if its restriction $j^{*}F$ along the inclusion $j \colon \bbOint \to \bbO$ is a Segal presheaf on $\bbOint$, as in \ref{def:Seg}.
 We define the \icat{} $\PSeg(\bbO)$ of Segal presheaves to be the pullback